Pylons/pyramid/docs/narr/hooks.rst

 .. code-block:: python
    :linenos:

-   from pyramid.httpexceptions import HTTPNotFound
+   from pyramid.response import HTTPNotFound

    def notfound_view(request):
        return HTTPNotFound()

 .. note:: When a NotFound view callable is invoked, it is passed a :term:`request`.
-The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.exceptions.NotFound` exception that caused the not found view to be called.
+The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.response.HTTPNotFound` exception that caused the not found view to be called.
 The value of ``request.exception.args[0]`` will be a value explaining why the not found error was raised.
 This message will be different when the ``debug_notfound`` environment setting is true than it is when it is false.

-.. warning:: When a NotFound view callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`~pyramid.exceptions.NotFound` exception instance.
+.. warning:: When a NotFound view callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`~pyramid.response.HTTPNotFound` exception instance.
 If available, the resource context will still be available as ``request.context``.

 .. index::
    single: forbidden view